 - Stargate SG-1: After SG-1 is sent back in time they start a revolution against the Goa'uld, the problem is that the Goa'uld take away the stargate and the alternative SG-1 has to go back in time and put things as they were.
 When the timeline is corrected, the only difference is that Jack's lake now has fish.

-- Misfile has an example that starts out being completely impenetrable though the connection is eventually revealed: When main character Ash wakes up one morning having been retroactively turned into a girl: not only is he now female, as far as most of the universe is concerned he always WAS, with resulting changes in his wardrobe, photo-albums, relationships... and, strangely enough, the car he'd stashed in his garage because he couldn't afford an engine for it suddenly has exactly the engine it needs.
-Eventually it's revealed that his estranged mother — whom he'd lost touch with in original timeline but had already reconnected with as a girl — had not only provided her with tons of clothes; she'd also bought her "daughter" a new engine for her racecar, perhaps to assuage the guilt she felt over abandoning her in childhood.
+- Misfile has an example that starts out being completely impenetrable, though the connection is eventually revealed: When main character Ash wakes up one morning having been retroactively turned into a girl, not only is he now female, as far as most of the universe is concerned he always was, with resulting changes in his wardrobe, photo albums, relationships... and, strangely enough, the half-completed car he'd stashed in his garage because he couldn't afford an engine for it suddenly has exactly the engine it needs.
+Eventually it's revealed that his estranged mother — whom he'd lost touch with in original timeline but had already reconnected with as a girl — had not only provided her with tons of clothes, she'd also bought her "daughter" a new engine for her racecar, perhaps to assuage the guilt she felt over abandoning her in childhood.

 - Many of the timelines seen in The Simpsons episode "Treehouse of Horror V" (e.g. donut rain as a result of killing dinosaurs).
 The story ends with everything normal, except for people having long, forked, prehensile tongues.

 - In the T.U.F.F.
-Puppy episode "Watch Dog" Dudley uses a time travel watch to go back and beat Kitty to the last donut.
-This somehow changes the present so Snaptrap has taken over the world.
-And at the end, Dudley uses it again when he misses the ice cream truck and this somehow changes the present so he's wearing pants.
+Puppy episode "Watch Dog", Dudley uses a time travel watch to go back and beat Kitty to the last donut in the break room, but he instead ends up in a reality where Snaptrap has taken over the world.
+At the end, Dudley uses it again when he misses the ice cream truck and successfully goes back in time, but changes the present so that he's wearing pants (which he hates).